MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-sample-solution.md

        ![image-20210506151302121](media/setup-almacceleratoradvanced-sample-solution/image-20210506151302121.png)

-     - This time you will notice that there is **no Build Validation Policy enforcement** since we are only running the build validation for the ALMAcceleratorSampleSolution branch and **not the main branch**.
+     - This time you'll notice that there is **no Build Validation Policy enforcement** since we are only running the build validation for the ALMAcceleratorSampleSolution branch and **not the main branch**.

        ![image-20210506151536128](media/setup-almacceleratoradvanced-sample-solution/image-20210506151536128.png)